rage/programming-23/data/part-13/1-pygame.md

 The command line interpreter window should open.
 Type in `pip3 install pygame` and press `enter`.

-This should install the Pygame library on your computer.
+This should install the pygame library on your computer.

 Installation may require system administrator privileges.
 If the above doesn't work, you can try running the terminal application as an administrator: open the Windows menu, find the CMD application, right-click it and choose "Run as administrator".

-Installing and accessing Pygame requires that your Python installation is added to path, as instructed [here](https://www.mooc.fi/en/installation/vscode/#python3).
+Installing and accessing pygame requires that your Python installation is added to path, as instructed [here](https://www.mooc.fi/en/installation/vscode/#python3).

 ### Mac